Horospherical varieties with quotient singularities: Introduction

 Throughout this paper we use the following notation.
 All varieties are assumed to be irreducible, and all varieties and algebraic groups are assumed to be defined over an algebraically closed field $k$ of characteristic $0$.

 Regarding horospherical varieties and coloured fans, we use the notation and conventions from \cite{monahan2023overview}.
 Throughout the paper, we fix a connected reductive (linear) algebraic group $G$; we may assume that $G=G^{ss}\times T_0$ where $G^{ss}$ is semisimple simply connected and $T_0$ is a torus.
-Fix a Borel subgroup $B\subseteq G$, a maximal torus $T\subseteq B$, and let $U\subseteq B$ denote the maximal unipotent subgroup of $B$.
-Relative to these subgroups, let $S$ be the set of simple roots of $G$.
-Fix a horospherical subgroup $H\subseteq G$ containing $U$, and let $P:=N_G(H)$ denote the associated parabolic subgroup, which corresponds to $I\subseteq S$.
+Fix a Borel subgroup $B\subseteq G$ and a maximal torus $T\subseteq B$, and relative to these subgroups, let $S$ be the set of simple roots of $G$.
+Let $B^-$ be the opposite Borel subgroup, which is conjugate to $B$ in $G$ and satisfies $B\cap B^-=T$.
+Let $U\subseteq B^-$ denote the unipotent radical of $B^-$ (which is a maximal unipotent subgroup of $G$), and fix a horospherical subgroup $H\subseteq G$ containing $U$.
+Let $P:=N_G(H)\supseteq B^-$ denote the associated parabolic subgroup, which corresponds to $I\subseteq S$.

 Let $N=N(G/H)$ denote the coloured lattice associated to $G/H$ (equal to the one-parameter subgroup lattice of the torus $P/H$), which has universal colour set $\calC=\calC(G/H)$ and colour map $\xi:\calC\to N$ sending $\alpha\mapsto \xi(\alpha)=u_\alpha$.
 For a coloured cone $\sigma^c=(\sigma,\calF)$, we sometimes write $\calF(\sigma^c)$ to denote its colour set $\calF$.
 For a coloured fan $\Sigma^c$ on $N$, let $\Sigma^c(1)$ denote the set of coloured rays of $\Sigma^c$.
 Given a coloured ray $\rho^c=(\rho,\calF)\in\Sigma^c(1)$, let $u_\rho\in N$ denote the minimal generator for $\rho$.